AliShahabzadeh/Logical-Networks/README.md

 > [!NOTE]
 > The course is taught in Italian, so the notes are also written in Italian.

-## Usage Rights
+## License

-This is a university exercise course repository, created solely for free use in learning purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.